 For those who want to avoid hordes of visitors this is the worst possible week to visit Split, especially because our summer tourist season ramps up exactly in mid-July.

-If you’re coming to visit Split during Ultra 2017 it’s immensely important to find and book your accommodation in advance.
+If you’re coming to visit Split during Ultra it’s immensely important to find and book your accommodation in advance.
 Like, right now!
-Good accommodation in Split city for reasonable prices can be hard to find in July and August, and it gets near impossible during Ultra.
+Good accommodation in Split city for reasonable prices can be hard to find any time in July and August, and it gets near impossible during Ultra.

 I recommend you try HotelsCombined if you want to find cheapest hotels or private apartments.
 This website will search hundreds of other booking sites to compare prices and find the best deals.